zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 # REST APIs service plain Java enabler

 This guide is a part of a series of onboarding guides, which outline the onboarding process for REST API services to the ZOWE API Mediation Layer (API ML).
-This article describes a step-by-step process to onboard a REST API <font color='yellow'>application</font>/<font color="green">service</font> using our plain Java language enabler, which is built without a dependency on Spring Cloud, Spring Boot, or SpringFramework.
+This article describes a step-by-step process to onboard a REST API service using our plain Java language enabler, which is built without a dependency on Spring Cloud, Spring Boot, or SpringFramework.

 **Tip:** For more information about onboarding of API services to the API Mediation Layer, see the [Onboarding Overview](api-mediation-onboard-overview.md)